BadshahYadav/MERN-Chat-App/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](https://github.com/BadshahYadav/MERN-Chat-App/blob/main/LICENSE)